 KTM graced the festival with its 3 much-awaited bikes that were KTM 390 Adventure, KTM 250 adventure, and KTM 790 Adventure.
 Harley who has been a partner since the beginning also came up with Harley Davidson Low Rider S. Besides KTM and Harley, visitors also got to witness the debut of Husqvarna Svartpilen 401 and the Vitpilen 401 bikes.

-This year the event has been scheduled for December 4 and 5.
-Besides participating in the bike week visitors can also explore the popular beaches of Goa and its vibrant culture.
+This year too the event is slated for December, however, the dates - 4 and 5 - still are subject to change.
+Besides participating in the bike week, visitors can also explore the popular beaches of Goa and its vibrant culture.

 Goa is a popular vacation destination for all the beach, and party lovers in the country.
 Visitors may reach the state via different transportation modes such as railways, roadways, and airways.
 Goa is roughly 1,800 km via Mumbai Agra National Highway, 560km via NH Asian Highway 47, 2,100 km via NH16 and 650 km via NH48 from Delhi, Mumbai, Kolkata, and Bengaluru respectively.